statesman/choose-your-race/README.md

 ## Updating the data

+Pam updates

-The race pages are fueled by JSON files that are created manually from Google Spreadsheets (Choose your race data 2017) in the Statcomdata account.
+The race pages are fueled by JSON files that are created manually from Google Spreadsheets [Choose your race data 2018](https://docs.google.com/spreadsheets/d/1O67PIXl9NHB7H1D60UDpttLJ8CgYKn0l0bHBmluXxAQ/edit#gid=1022043936) in the Statcomdata account.
 Here are two ways to convert the spreadsheet:
 - You can add [this google apps script](src/google_export_json.js) in the Google Spreadsheet under Tools > Script Editor.
 Once done, you can refresh the spreadsheet and you'll get an "Export JSON" menu.
 Found this on an [old blog post](http://blog.pamelafox.org/2013/06/exporting-google-spreadsheet-as-json.html).
 - Use [Mr. Data converter](http://shancarter.github.io/mr-data-converter/).
 Copy paste the spreadsheet in and use the "JSON - Properties" format.